 6.1 Ongoing development of fundamental effectiveness

-G+T has established an effective base for assessing and managing modern slavery risks.
-We will continue to review our policies and procedures to ensure that we are effectively monitoring and assessing any risks in our operations and with our suppliers.
-This will involve consideration of stakeholder engagement with our policy documents and procedures.
+Gilbert + Tobin has established an effective base for assessing and managing modern slavery risks.
+As we have this year, we will continue to review our policies and procedures to ensure that we are effectively monitoring and assessing any risks in our operations and with our suppliers.
+This will involve ongoing consideration of stakeholder engagement with our policy documents and procedures.
 We will update these policies and procedures where appropriate following such review, in response to changes and developments relating to modern slavery risks more broadly, or changes in obligations.
+Next year we intend to undertake a review of our Supplier Code of Conduct.

 6.2 Enterprise risk management

-We will work with G+T’s Risk Committee to integrate the assessment and management of modern slavery risks across each area of the business in a more detailed way, in line with G+T’s Risk Management Framework.
+We will continue to work on an ongoing basis with Gilbert + Tobin’s Risk Committee to integrate the assessment and management of modern slavery risks across each area of the business, in line with Gilbert + Tobin’s Risk Management Framework.

 6.3 Systems